bhickenbottom/Spike/README.md

 A material has a `Color` property and an `IsLight` property.
 Materials also include properties for `Gloss` and `Reflectivity`.
 Colors with alpha values are supported.

-After your create your scene you'll want to set some rendering options.
+After you create your scene you'll want to set some rendering options.
 These options include `Width`, `Height`, `BounceCount`, `PixelSampleRate`, `SamplesPerPixel`, `MaxDegreeOfParallelism`, and `FrameCount` (for animations).
 You can also include a delegate for displaying progress. `ConsolePercentageDisplay` will write this information to the console.

 Next, you'll want to create a frame recorder.
 Simply create an instance of `PngPathTracerFrameRecorder` or create your own.